ONS-Innovation/github-copilot-usage-dashboard/README.md

 1. Navigate into the project's folder and create a virtual environment using `python3 -m venv venv`
 2. Activate the virtual environment using `source venv/bin/activate`
-3. Install all project dependancies using `poetry install`
+3. Install all project dependancies using `make install`
 4. When running the project locally, you need to edit `app.py`.

     When creating an instance of `boto3.Session()`, you must pass which AWS credential profile to use, as found in `~/.aws/credentials`.